spydann/Opay-Play-Store-Sentiment-Analysis/README.md

 # Opay-Google-Play-Store-Sentiment-Analysis

+### Overview

 This project analyzes user reviews from the Google Play Store to understand customer sentiment towards Opay mobile app.
-It leverages natural language processing (NLP) techniques and the VADER sentiment analysis tool to categorize reviews as positive, negative, or neutral.
+It leverages natural language processing (NLP) techniques and the VADER sentiment analysis tool to categorize reviews as positive, negative, or neutral and visualizing the insights using Power BI.

 ## Project Steps